kifork/tenantcloud-stylelint-config/README.md

 1. Open VScode
 2. Install plugin [stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint)
 3. Use
-4. If your code does not comply with the rules of `tenantcloud-stylelint-scss-config` it will be underlined with a red line.
+4. If your code does not comply with the rules of `tenantcloud-stylelint-config` it will be underlined with a red line.

 ![](vscode-error.png)